PromiseCoder/spotify-image-tool/README.md

 # spotify-image-tool
-Get (certain types of) images from Spotify:
+Get certain types of images from Spotify:
 - Artist profile pictures
-- Song/track cover images
+- Song (track) cover images
-- Album covers
+- Album and compilation covers
 - Playlist covers

 ## How do I use this tool?